 Colon cancer is a leading cause of cancer-related deaths, but it is preventable with screening.
 The fecal immunochemical test (FIT) is the most used stool test for colon cancer screening.
 These videos demonstrate how to properly use a FIT kit to collect a stool sample for colon cancer screening.
-They are available in Cantonese, English, Somali, Spanish and Vietnamese. * It is recommended that adults begin screening for colon cancer age 45 (previously age 50).
+They are available in Arabic, Cantonese, English, Khmer (Cambodian), Russian, Somali, Spanish and Vietnamese. * It is recommended that adults begin screening for colon cancer age 45 (previously age 50).

 A PDF document containing QR Codes that link directly to each video is provided in the sidebar.

-Demonstration: Dr. Rachel Issaka Videography: Dr. Carey Jackson Cantonese & Vietnamese Interpreter: Lien T. La Khmer Interpreter: Jeniffer Huong Russian Interpreter: Oleg Gouts Somali Interpreter: Mohamed Hashi Spanish Interpreter: Araceli Gonzalez-Medel
+Demonstration: Dr. Rachel Issaka Videography: Dr. Carey Jackson Arabic Interpreter: Joseph Tawadros Cantonese & Vietnamese Interpreter: Lien T. La Khmer Interpreter: Jeniffer Huong Russian Interpreter: Oleg Gouts Somali Interpreter: Mohamed Hashi Spanish Interpreter: Araceli Gonzalez-Medel

 These instructional videos were created to help explain the viral swab procedure to patients presenting with coronavirus symptoms at Harborview Medical Center.
 The videos were created with interpreters and hospital staff who walk the patients through the nose-swab testing, and offer post-visit information.
 The videos are available in 7 languages: English interpreted into Amharic, Arabic, Cantonese, Oromo, Somali, Spanish and Vietnamese.

 Each video has an accompanying easy-to-scan QR code.
 If the patient wants to review the video once they are back home, they can scan the QR code which will automatically take them to the video on YouTube.
 QR code pdfs are available for download under each video, and are also found in the sidebar.